pygame/pygame/docs/reST/ref/freetype.rst

    .. method:: render

-      | :sl:`Renders text on a surface`
+      | :sl:`Return rendered text as a surface`
       | :sg:`render(text, fgcolor, bgcolor=None, style=STYLE_DEFAULT, rotation=0, ptsize=default) -> (Surface, Rect)`

-      Renturns a new :mod:`pygame.Surface`, with the text rendered to it in the color given by 'fgcolor'.
+      Returns a new :mod:`pygame.Surface`, with the text rendered to it in the color given by 'fgcolor'.
 If ``bgcolor`` is given, the surface will be filled with this color.
 If no background color is given, the surface is filled with zero alpha opacity.
 Normally the returned surface has a 32 bit pixel size.
-However, if ``bgcolor`` is ``None`` and antialiasing is disabled a two color 8 bit surface with colorkey set for the background color is returned.
+However, if ``bgcolor`` is ``None`` and anti-aliasing is disabled a two color 8 bit surface with colorkey set for the background color is returned.

       The return value is a tuple: the new surface and the bounding